Land Mortgages

 • You need to borrow a minimum of £100,000.

-If you meet these criteria, please contact us and we’d be delighted to see how we might be able to help you.
+If the above apply to you, please contact us and we’d be delighted to help you.

-We recognize navigating these financing options can be overwhelming.
+We recognise navigating these financing options can be overwhelming.
 Our expertise lies in understanding these parameters and guiding you towards the most suitable solution for your specific situation.

 Factors to consider

-Unfortunately, a small parcel of land for grazing or hobby-farming will not generate sufficient income to qualify for a mainstream commercial lender.
+Unfortunately, a small parcel for grazing or hobby-farming will not generate sufficient income to qualify for a mainstream commercial lender.

-• Income and serviceability: unlike residential mortgages that consider your personal income, commercial mortgages for land focus on the income the land will generate, and a few acres of land normally won’t generate the income required.
+Income and serviceability: unlike residential mortgages that consider your personal income, commercial mortgages focus on the income that will be generated, and a few acres normally won’t generate the income required.

 Understanding your options

 Mainstream lenders are unlikely to be able to assist you.
-Other options could include:
+Other options include: